Richard T.T. Forman

 Richard T. T. Forman is a landscape ecologist.
 He is a professor at the Graduate School of Design and at Harvard College in Harvard University.
 Forman has been called the "father" of landscape ecology for his work linking ecological science with spatial pattern, describing how people and nature interweave on land.

 He is the author of a widely held textbook for landscape ecology, Land Mosaics: The Ecology of Landscapes and Regions.
-According to WorldCat, the book is held in 564 libraries.
+According to WorldCat, the book is held in 713 libraries.

-He served as Vice President of the Ecological Society of America from 1982–1983 and was elected a Fellow in 2012.
+He served as Vice President of the Ecological Society of America from 1982 to 1983 and was elected a Fellow in 2012.

 Early life and education

-Forman earned a B.S. in Biology from Haverford College in 1957, followed by a Ph.D. in Botany from the University of Pennsylvania in 1961.
+Forman earned a B.S. in biology from Haverford College in 1957, followed by a Ph.D. in botany from the University of Pennsylvania in 1961.
 He later received honorary degrees including an L.H.D. from Miami University in 1987, D.Sc. from Florida International University in 2001, and an M.A. (honorary) from Harvard University in 1985.
 He was also awarded the European equivalent of honorary doctoral degrees: a Bronze Medal from the University of Florence, Italy in 1997, and a Bronze Medal from Charles University, Prague, Czech Republic in 1998.

 Academic career

-Forman began his academic career as an Assistant Professor of Biology at the Escuela Agricola Panamericana (Panamerican Agricultural College, El Zamorano, Honduras) from 1962 to 1963.
-He then served as an Assistant Professor of Botany and Zoology at the University of Wisconsin from 1963 to 1966.
+Forman began his academic career as an assistant professor of biology at the Escuela Agricola Panamericana (Panamerican Agricultural College, El Zamorano, Honduras) from 1962 to 1963.
+He then served as an assistant professor of botany and zoology at the University of Wisconsin from 1963 to 1966.
 In 1966, he moved to Rutgers University, where he remained until 1984, advancing through the ranks to become Professor II.
 During his time at Rutgers, he also directed the Hutcheson Memorial Forest Center from 1972 to 1984 and the Graduate Program in Botany and Plant Physiology from 1979 to 1983.

 In 1984, Forman joined Harvard University as the PAES Professor of Landscape Ecology in the Graduate School of Design, where he taught until 2013.
-He then served as a Research Professor until 2018, before becoming Professor Emeritus.
-Forman held appointments in both graduate and undergraduate programs, notably teaching a junior-senior course in ecology and land-use planning within Harvard’s Faculty of Arts and Sciences.
+He then served as a research professor until 2018, before becoming professor emeritus.
+Forman held appointments in both graduate and undergraduate programs, notably teaching a junior-senior course in ecology and land-use planning within Harvard's Faculty of Arts and Sciences.